Being Aware of Your Own Responsibilities to Your Business and to Yourself

 In order to know the best ways of directing your business, you should first establish what you clearly want.
 This means that you should have a clear focus or goals.
 Do you want to establish a business that demonstrates corporate social responsibility?
-Do you want to prioritise the health and safety of your employees?
+Would you like to prioritise the health and safety of your employees?
 Do you want to make a change or support a cause with your business?
 All of these things will let you know what can be done to exhibit responsibility in business.

-Talk to Your Employees
+Talk to your Employees

 The members of the workforce are vital for the business.
 They are the best assets of the organisation and success will depend on the efforts they will exert.
 With this, in order to be aware of your business responsibilities, you can consult with the employees.
 Ask them about the things that they expect from the management and what they intend to achieve in the future.
-With this conversation, it will be possible for you to identify what are the things that should be done in the future in order to pay attention to their needs, which will also prove how responsible you are.
+With this conversation, it will be possible for you to identify what are the things that should be done in the future in order to pay attention to their needs.
+This will also prove how responsible you are.

 Consult with Professionals

-Many of people who are starting their own business are unaware of their business responsibilities.
-It is part of the many things that one should learn in order to effectively run an organisation.
+Many people who are starting their own business are unaware of their responsibility in business.
+It is one of the many things that the best SME owner-managers should learn in order to effectively run an organisation.
 In this case, one of the things that should be done is to consult with professionals.
-For instance, by talking to a lawyer, you will know what you can do to make sure that your legal responsibilities are fulfilled, such as when it comes to business registration and making sure that you operate in accordance with the existing laws.
-In addition, consulting with an accountant is also required if you want to know the finance side of business management, including taxation policies.
-Business coaching can also be an effective way for you to learn more about what a director does and what you can do to demonstrate responsibility in business.
+For instance, by talking to a lawyer, you will know what you can do to make sure that your legal responsibilities are fulfilled.
+These include; making sure that you operate in accordance with the existing laws.
+In addition, consulting with an accountant is also required if you want to know the finance side of business management.
+This includes taxation policies.
+You have a business responsibility to find the right people to stay on top of these key areas.